dk588/CodingGameExtension/README.md

 Get the extension on the MarketStore : [CodinGameExtension](https://marketplace.visualstudio.com/items?itemName=RenaudR.CodinGameExtension) or in VS go to Extensions > Manage Extensions > CodinGameExtension

-After the extension install, you need to add the Coding Extension Toolbar to your main Toolbar:
+After the extension is installed, you need to add the Coding Extension Toolbar to your main Toolbar:
 * First icon allow to launch the browser with CodinGame.
 The first time, you need to login then you can navigate to the exercice you want.
 * The second button push the current project into your exercice.
 * The third button do the same thing and launch the test.